 His mom, Evelyn is facially the opposite.
 She runs a shelter for victims of domestic abuse and attends every protest march.
-Her walls are covered in awards and commendations, so much so that it can feel like she’s only in it for all that recognition.
+Her walls are covered in awards and commendations, to the extent that it can feel like she’s only in it for all that recognition.
 Her son has no interest in what she does and no ambition to do good.
-When a similarly aged kid, Kyle (Billy Bryk), brings his mother into the shelter, Evelyn takes it on herself to help parent the young man.
+When a similarly aged kid, Kyle (Billy Bryk), brings his mother into Evelyn’s shelter, she takes it on herself to help parent the young man.

-All these dynamics changes when Ziggy develops a massive crush on Lila, (Alisha Boe of 13 Reasons Why fame) the most lift, most political girl in the whole school.
-She rebuffs his inept efforts at wooing her by bragging about his internet fame and Ziggy decides that he has to become fully political to win over his beloved socialist crush.
+All these dynamics change when Ziggy develops a massive crush on Lila, (Alisha Boe of 13 Reasons Why fame) the most lift, most political girl in the whole school.
+She rebuffs his inept efforts at wooing her by bragging about his internet fame and Ziggy decides that he has to become fully political to win over his beloved socialist.

 Repeatedly Ziggy mistakes Lila’s activism for pure politics and talks about how political he too can be.
 Evelyn tries to force Kyle down a collegiate path that he has no interest in because it’s what she views as the right way to go.
 Like too many people in this new era of polarization, the characters of When You Finish Saving the World view important issues like impending climate crisis or global exploitation as signals of their virtue rather than problems vital to be solved.
 It’s infuriating to watch but a great reminder of how dumb we can look when we politicize vital issues.
 7/10